Structured data Google guide for better AI visibility

 Structured data is a standardised way of labelling information on your website so that search engines understand exactly what each page contains.
 This is done via schema markup according to Schema.org standards.

 Google’s algorithm increasingly relies on structured data for accurate answers.
-According to research by Data World, AI systems with knowledge graphs achieve 300% higher accuracy than systems without structured data.
+AI systems with knowledge graphs and structured data usually give more accurate answers than systems without.

 Why structured data is crucial in 2026